 - Bake for 20-25 minutes or until a cake tester comes out clean.

-- To make the icing, mix powdered sugar with 1 Tbsp of milk.
+- To make the icing, mix powdered sugar and vanilla extract with 1 Tbsp of milk.
 If the mix is too thick, add in more milk; if it's too runny, add in more powdered sugar.